Double tax treaties in Latvia

 can give you more information.

-For the purpose of a double tax treaty, a company or an individual includes those natural persons or legal entities that are treated as residents for tax purposes in a given jurisdiction.
-This tax liability based on residence can be due to the fact that the individual or company has its place of management or incorporation in the country or that he is domiciled there.
+For a double tax treaty, a company or an individual includes those natural persons or legal entities that are treated as residents for tax purposes in a given jurisdiction.
+This tax liability based on the residence means that the individual or company has its place of management or incorporation in the country or that he/she is domiciled there.
 For companies, the double tax treaties also have an article that defines the term “permanent establishment”.
 For taxation purposes, this is a fixed place of business through which the company performs its business activities.
 This can be:

 - a place of management for the business based on one or both of the signatory states;